Constant Craving

 As euphoric as the sugary love of Brambleberry Crisp might be, I'm pretty sure it can't stir up an hallucination of one of the Desperate Housewives.
 And in walked Eva Longoria!

 This blog isn't meant to be a humble brag about a celebrity sighting (although, OMG!)
 Did I have a burning desire to meet a Hollywood star in the city that MLK and Outkast built?
-No. Although, if I spot Dave Grohl, Duran Duran, or the cast from House of the Dragon in Buckhead, I might pass out.
+No - it was just an Atlanta experience I had yet to experience.
+Although, if I spot Sam Reid or Duran Duran in Buckhead, I might pass out.

-It's encouraging to know that a low tier, 16-seed, kind of dream like seeing a celeb in public can become a Cinderella story and actually come true.
-It gives me much needed optimism for the bigger dreams in the dysfunctional bracket that is my life.
+I've come to realize, that by losing hope, I've ignored and taken little action on what my heart is asking for.
+And what this encounter with Eva Longoria taught me is I can still be happily surprised.
+It's encouraging to know that a low tier, 16-seed, kind of dream like spotting a celeb in public can become a Cinderella story and actually come true (and become the subject of an over-analyzed blog post.)
+If a small, inconsequential hope can come to fruition, it gives me much needed optimism for the bigger dreams in the dysfunctional bracket that is my life.

-Finishing my novel, living abroad, finding love, and having a do-good pursuit that I'm passionate about are among my top seeds.
-I crave them more than two scoops of Brambleberry Crisp, even if life, disability, and excuses slow me down.
-But I'm clinging onto those dreams that will hopefully surprise me someday, even more than Eva Longoria walking into an Atlanta ice cream shop.
-I just hope the right person/deity/whatever hears what my heart is trying to say and takes action.
-Including me.
+Finishing my novel, living abroad, finding love, and not letting lymphedema slow me down are the top seeds.
+I crave them more than a tub of Brambleberry Crisp ice cream.
+I'm clinging onto those dreams that will hopefully surprise me someday, even more than Eva Longoria walking into an Atlanta ice cream shop.

 Comments